Services Contacts Free Consultation via WhatsApp

 Yes.
 All personal data is processed in accordance with Russian Federal Law No. 152-FZ \

 Yes, this is our core service.
 You do not need to come to Russia in person.
 We obtain the certificate through a notarized power of attorney for our representative.
-The power of attorney can be executed at a Russian consulate in your country or with a local notary.
+The power of attorney can be executed at a Russian consulate in your country (no apostille required under Federal Law No. 145-FZ) or with a local notary followed by apostilling.
 We prepare the power of attorney template and provide step-by-step instructions on how to execute it correctly.

-Under Russian law, the Ministry of Internal Affairs processes the request within up to 30 calendar days.
+Under Order of the Ministry of Internal Affairs of Russia No. 660 of 27.09.2019, the processing time is up to 30 calendar days.
 In practice, the timeframe is often 10-20 business days.
 The apostille is affixed additionally within 3-10 business days.
 The total time from receiving the power of attorney to delivery of the completed document is 3 to 7 weeks.
-Contact us for an accurate estimate.
+Contact us for an accurate estimate for your region.

-If you are presenting the certificate in a country that is a party to the Hague Convention (Germany, Spain, Italy, the USA, Israel and over 120 countries), then yes — an apostille is required.
-If the country has not signed the convention (the UAE, China, Qatar), consular legalization is required instead of an apostille.
+If you are presenting the certificate in a country that is a party to the Hague Convention (Germany, Spain, Italy, the USA, Israel, Canada, Saudi Arabia, China and over 125 countries), then yes — an apostille is required.
+If the country has not signed the convention (the UAE, Qatar, Kuwait, Egypt, Iraq), consular legalization is required instead of an apostille.
 We will determine which type of legalization you need.

-If you are outside Russia, the power of attorney can be executed in two ways: (1) At a Russian consulate in your country — this is the simplest option, as a consular power of attorney does not require additional apostille for a Russian notary.
-(2) With a local notary in your country — in this case the power of attorney will need to be apostilled for recognition in Russia.
+If you are outside Russia, the power of attorney can be executed in two ways.
+The first is at a Russian consulate in your country — the simplest option, since under Federal Law No. 145-FZ a consular power of attorney does not require an apostille for use in Russia.
+The second is with a local notary in your country — in this case the power of attorney will need to be apostilled for recognition in Russia.
 We prepare a power of attorney template with the precise list of powers and provide step-by-step instructions.

-The police clearance certificate itself does not have a formal expiry date — it simply confirms your status at the time of issue.
-However, most foreign authorities accept the certificate within 3-6 months from the date of issue.
-After that, they may request an updated certificate.
+The certificate itself has no formal expiry date — it confirms your status at the time of issue.
+However, foreign authorities set their own validity periods: Germany (Ausländerbehörde) — 3 months, Spain — 3 months, Italy — 6 months, the UAE — 3 months, Israel — 6 months, the USA (for immigration) — up to 2 years (since 15.06.2021).
 We recommend ordering the certificate no more than 1-2 months before your planned document submission.

-If you have a spent or expunged criminal record, the certificate will contain information about it (article of the Criminal Code, date of conviction, date of expungement).
-A spent or expunged criminal record generally does not prevent travel abroad in most cases, but may affect the decision of the authority of the destination country.
+If you have a spent or expunged criminal record, the certificate will contain information about it: the article of the Criminal Code, the date of conviction, the date of expungement.
+A spent or expunged criminal record generally does not prevent travel abroad, but may affect the decision of the authority of the destination country.
 We recommend checking the requirements of the specific authority before ordering.

 We work with a 50% upfront payment of the total amount after agreeing on the quote.
 The balance is paid before dispatch of the documents.
-Available methods: bank transfer (Russian ruble account); international payment systems (Visa, Mastercard); payment services (subject to technical availability).
+Available methods: bank transfer (Russian ruble account), international payment systems (Visa, Mastercard) — subject to technical availability, transfers via payment services.
+A receipt and contract are provided.

 No, apostille is not required for Kazakhstan.
 Russia and Kazakhstan have a Legal Assistance Treaty, meaning official documents issued by government authorities of one country are accepted in the other without additional legalization.
 A notarized translation into Kazakh is sufficient.